 - Is a dimension OD (outside diameter) or ID (inside diameter)?

 - Is the dimension precise, (taken with a micrometer or calipers)?

 - Is the dimension approximate, (taken with a tape measure, eyeballed, etc.)?

 - What is the wall thickness/schedule/gauge?

-If the purchasing agent had been told to order a pipe notcher for “a pipe just under (indicating that the dimension is approximate) 2 inch OD (outside diameter) by about 1/16-inch wall,” then he would have narrowed down the possibilities.
+If the purchasing agent had been told to order a pipe notcher for “a pipe just about 2 inch outside by about 1/16-inch wall,” then he would have narrowed down the possibilities.
 Most likely, he is using 1-½ inch by Sched.
 5 pipe.

 You probably work with the same few sizes over and over.
 Look and see what your material supplier calls your material.
 You may wish to obtain and make a permanent file of “material spec sheets” for each size of pipe or tube you commonly use.
 This document should show precise dimensions, tolerance range, manufacturing method, coatings, or treatments, etc. These documents can be valuable and even serve as a sales tool.
 Your customers who scrutinize every detail may want to see why the same chain link fence job can cost so much more, based on the quality of the material ordered.

 You probably have reference charts in your office for fractions to decimals, inches to millimeters, etc. If tube and pipe are a routine material for your business, post a chart showing pipe sizes by OD, various schedules, and gauges for tubing.
 Make sure the employees who do purchasing understand these distinctions and are comfortable in correctly describing the various materials.